A Speech Therapist’s Role In Dealing With Dementia

 It is a progressive syndrome, which means that it slowly gets worse over time.

-This is due to the many benefits of speech therapy on your cognitive functioning.
+This is due to the many benefits of speech therapy, both in person and via teletherapy, on your cognitive functioning.

 What Is Dementia?

-Dementia is a syndrome that entails a progressive decline of cognitive function and memory.
+Dementia is a syndrome that causes a progressive decline of cognitive function and memory.

-As it progresses, it can get severe and heavily interfere with daily, independent living.
+As it progresses, it can get so severe that it heavily interferes with daily independent living.

 What Causes Dementia?